-What is an Enlarged Prostate?
+What Is an Enlarged Prostate (BPH)?

-Symptom: Difficulty Urinating
+BPH Symptoms: Difficulty Urinating

-Symptom: Inability to Urinate
+BPH Symptoms: Inability to Urinate

-Who Gets an Enlarged Prostate?
+Who Gets an Enlarged Prostate (BPH)?

-What Causes the Prostate to Grow?
+What Causes BPH Prostate Growth?

 Ruling Out Prostate Cancer